The BMC’s Capital Campaign

 His dedicated committee members were our most enthusiastic cheerleaders who solicited friends, family members and strangers, offered up ideas and strategies, made introductions and got the work done.
 Our hats are off to all those volunteers who served on the committee throughout the past decade:

-Doug Cox, Chair; Christie Baskett, Tom Cain, Brian Cohen, Mary Greene, Jonathan Jesup, Carol Ann Johnson, Ellen Martyn, Margery McCrum, Jim Maxwell, Dave Snyder, Marty Spencer, Diane Tayeby, Janet Wallstein and Janice Warren.
+Doug Cox, Chair; Christie Baskett, Tom Cain, Brian Cohen, Mary Greene, Jonathan Jesup, Carol Ann Johnson, Ellen Martyn, Margery McCrum, Jim Maxwell, Lisa Merton, Dave Snyder, Marty Spencer, Diane Tayeby, Janet Wallstein and Janice Warren.

 While there is immense pride for what has been accomplished, the work of securing the BMC is never done.
 The reality is that the BMC is a small arts organization in a rural New England community that is not wealthy.
 Our task now – and one we take very seriously – is to focus on the future and ensure that the people and programs that make music across the new campus continue to thrive.